 If you are expecting to receive the Age Pension (FULL or PART pension) to help finance your retirement, you probably already realise that your Age Pension age becomes an important consideration when deciding when to retire.
 If you were born before July 1952, then your Age Pension age is 65 years (and in the past, women born before a certain date had an Age Pension age younger than 65 years).
 If you were born after December 1956, then your Age Pension age is 67 years.

 If you were born on any date from 1 July 1952 through to 31 December 1956, then your Age Pension age is 65.5, 66 or 66.5 years.
-For more information on your Age Pension age see SuperGuide articles Age Pension age increasing to 67 years (not 70 years) and Retirement Age Reckoner: Discover your preservation age and Age Pension age.
+For more information on your Age Pension age see SuperGuide articles What is the current Age Pension age? and Retirement Age Reckoner: Discover your preservation age and Age Pension age.

 Your savings have to last for all of your life, not just for the first 10 or 15 years of your retirement.
 Even so, the Age Pension is generally a back-up if you run out of money, or perhaps a key component of your retirement plans.